Learning Devices and Textbooks for Students with Disabilities

 Ruby Handheld Video Magnifier by Freedom Scientific is a hand-held video magnifier that lets you magnify printed text and objects at 2-14 times the object’s actual size.

-Sony Digital Recorder allows you to record lectures.
+Digital Recorders allows you to record lectures.
 This recorder has a maximum recording time of 1,073 hours and allows you to easily transfer files to your PC or Mac.

 Victor Reader Vibe by Humanware is a digital talking book player.
 It is designed to play highly structured books, such as reference works, textbooks and leisure reading materials, which are formatted in the DAISY (Digital Accessible Information System) format.